joereynolds/life/docs/css-refactoring.md

 ### Reduce specificity

-If you are targeting an element, try and do it in as few selectors as possible.
+If you are targeting an element, do it in as few selectors as possible.

-From
+From:
 ```
 .content ul li a {
   padding: 5px;